TanishkaMarrott/Decoding-The-TOGAF-Framework/README.md

    Hello there!

-   This is Tanishka, and a warm welcome to my TOGAF Learning repository!
-I've dedicated this repository towards documenting my learning journey & understanding the nuances of TOGAF - how it *actually* helps ensure we're aligning technical infra with the business goals.
+   This is Tanishka, and a very warm welcome to my TOGAF Learning repository!
+I've dedicated this repository towards documenting my entire learning journey, as I dive into & grasp the nuances of TOGAF --> how it'll help ensure that we're *actually* aligning technical infrastructure with the business goals.

-   Here, you'll find some notes, summaries, all things related to TOGAF.
+   Here, you'll find some notes, summaries, all things related to TOGAF...

    ## How I've structured it:-

-   - **Basics**: Some basic introduction to TOGAF, key objectives plus fundamental concepts
+   - **Basics**: Fundamental Concepts plus TOGAF Key Objectives
-   - **ADM**: Detailed breakdown of the Architecture Development Method (ADM) phases.
+   - **ADM**: Deep-dive into Architecture Development Method plus its phases
-   - **Enterprise Continuum**: Information on the Enterprise Continuum and Architecture Repository.
+   - **Enterprise Continuum** Plus the Architecture Repository
-   - **Case Studies**: Practical examples and case studies related to TOGAF implementation.
+   - **Case Studies**: Practical examples and case studies on implementing TOGAF
-   - **Resources**: Books, articles, and websites for further reading and reference.
+   - **Resources**:  Books, articles and websites I feel would be worthwhile for further reading and reference.

    ## How could you get started?